ermaolaoye/ermaolaoye.github.io/src/5CCE2ENM/CHEATSHEET.md

 ![](./assets/imgs/cheat-matrixmultiplication.png)

+## Find a vector that is perpendicular to another
+Their scalar product must be 0, as $\cos90 = 0$

+## Find a vector that is perpendicular to both vector
+Just use cross product

 # Vector Calculus
 ## Gradient
 Let $f: \R^3 \to \R$ be a scalar field on $\R^3$.
 The gradient of $f$ is the vector field given by